Curriculum & Course Descriptions

 - Strategic SCM—Experiential Project

 This survey course provides an overview of business processes that comprise SCM.
-The course will introduce the scope, role and strategies of forecasting, aggregate planning, materials planning, supply management, operations, transportation, distribution, and customer service for services and goods as appropriate.
+The course will introduce the scope, role and strategies of forecasting, aggregate planning, materials planning, supply management, operations, transportation, distribution, and customer service for services and goods as appropriate (3 credits).

 Information systems and technology enable SCM processes and operations to improve productivity and link to the internal and external business partners.
-This course will address the strategy behind SCM systems development and integration and will be supported by the systems and tools available in the SCM Center of Excellence.
+This course will address the strategy behind SCM systems development and integration and will be supported by the systems and tools available in the SCM Center of Excellence (3 credits).

 Supply chains generate large amounts of data; however, knowing how to extract critical information for effective decision-making is critical to SCM success.
-This course will introduce strategies and methods for developing meaningful business intelligence and address proper database management.
+This course will introduce strategies and methods for developing meaningful business intelligence and address proper database management (3 credits).

 Supply chains must be developed in support of organizational strategies and goals.
 This capstone course will focus on aligning SCM strategies with corporate goals through application of the knowledge gained from previous SCM courses and experience.
 The APICS Supply Chain Operations (SCOR) Model will be introduced along with other planning methods for developing SCM strategic business cases.
-A SCM experiential learning project will be developed throughout the semester with a final thesis required.
-Upon completion of the course, students will be prepared to complete the APICS SCOR Professional Seminar and exam.
+An SCM experiential learning project will be developed throughout the semester with a final thesis required.
+Upon completion of the course, students will be prepared to complete the APICS SCOR Professional Seminar and exam (3 credits).